cash2one/youtubegen/README.md

     $ sudo apt-get install sox libsox-fmt-all python-id3
     $ sudo pip install youtubegen

-If you are using Ubuntu, you must download FFmpeg from their site and install it over the Ubuntu version.
+If you are using Ubuntu, you must download FFmpeg [from its official site](http://www.ffmpeg.org) and install it over the Ubuntu version.

 ### Developer Key